 When the cast finally comes off, Brenda is able to return to work after her mother has left for home.
 She doesn't cope as well with the job as she did before the injury happened.
 Her boss has more hairdressing appointments scheduled for her now than ever before, but it involves a large amount of standing up for several long stretches at a time.

 Due to the injury she experienced, it's no longer as easy to move from one point of the salon to the next.
 It's more painful to take the stairs to reach the second level, and she experiences considerable chronic hip pain after only standing up for a few minutes.

 Her parents help her where they can, but they are only able to dip into their finances so much before they can't cover the costs of follow-up doctor's appointments to see how the leg has healed.

 Even small, daily tasks like sitting down in the car and driving to work have now started to take more effort and time than they did before, and she experiences pain in her right hip almost every day as a result of the damage the accident did.

-Does the scenario described above sound like something you’ve experienced?
-If so, speak with a law firm.
+Does the scenario described above sound like something you've experienced?
+If so, speak with a slip and fall attorney.